sachinkarale/Idgen/idgen/ReadMe.txt

 Response:
 ---------
-ErrorCode=506, message=Unable to read to file with name : TrackerFile
+ErrorCode=506, message=Unable to read to file with name : TrackerFile.

 II) If the path of “IDGen_Selector.txt” is missing the error response will be.